Skip to main content

 A crisis on top of a crisis.

 A perfect storm of climate disasters, a severe economic crisis and the collapse of essential services have led to one of the worst food crises ever recorded.
-Now, an earthquake in Herat in Western Afghanistan presents a crisis on top of a crisis.
-This devastating earthquake comes as the country is already facing an unprecedented hunger crisis.
-1 in 3 people are facing extreme hunger and 41% of children under 5 are currently facing acute malnutrition.
+Now, the recent flash floods and torrential rains in Northern Afghanistan which have killed at least 200 people and left about 40,000 children without a home present a crisis on top of a crisis.

 Families are taking desperate measures to survive.
 Parents are withdrawing their children from school and sending them to work.
 In some extreme cases, children are being sold to cover debts or to buy food for other children in the family.
 It’s a heart-breaking dilemma for parents but they are left with little choice.